metomi/rose/sphinx/tutorial/rose/furthertopics/polling.rst

 .. tip::

-   For more details see :ref:`application-configuration`.
+   For more details see :ref:`Rose Applications`.

 Possible Uses For Polling